 1. Place Fish Sauce In The Kitchen Cabinet Or Pantry

-There is no difference between storing fish sauce and other condiments, such as soy sauce and oyster sauce.
-If it is unopened, you can place it in your kitchen cupboard or pantry.
+Although there are many differences between fish sauce and oyster sauce, their storage methods are more or less the same.
+If it is unopened you can place it in your kitchen cupboard or pantry.

 However, make sure that your fish sauce has to be stored in a dry and cool place.
 Keep it away from the heat or humid areas (stove, dishwasher,etc) and avoid light.
 It’d be best to keep your fish sauce at a constant temperature.